Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Proposed Methods

 Given the aggregated representation of two mice $\mathbf{H}_{s_{i}} ^{l}$, our target is to learn an inter-skeleton interaction pattern.
 Therefore, the interaction between node $v_{m}$ of mouse $k_{1}$ with representation $(\mathbf{H}_{s_{i},m} ^{l})_{k_{1}}$ and node $v_{n}$ of mouse $k_{2}$ with representation $(\mathbf{H}_{s_{i},n} ^{l})_{k_{2}}$ can be expressed as:

-where $\sigma$ is the activation function as ReLU. $\overrightarrow{\mathbf{\varpi }} \in \mathbb{R}^{1 \times 2 {C}_{l}\cdot {T}_{l}}$ denotes a learnable weight vector. $\mathbf{\Lambda}_{k_{1}\to k_{2}}$ denotes the prior physical connections describing the inter-skeleton interaction between mice.
+where $\sigma$ is the activation function as ReLU. $\overrightarrow{\mathbf{\varpi }} \in \mathbb{R}^{1 \times 2 {C}_{l}\cdot {T}_{l}}$ denotes a learnable weight vector. $\mathbf{\Lambda}_{k_{1}\to k_{2}}$ denotes the pre-defined physical connections describing the inter-skeleton interaction between mice, where $\mathbf{\Lambda}_{k_{1}\to k_{2}}=1$ if node $v_{m}$ of mouse $k_1$ and $v_{n}$ of mouse $k_2$ is connected.
+Specifically, these connections link corresponding keypoints of different mice, such as the nose of mouse $k_1$ corresponding to the nose of mouse $k_2$.
+Similar to AGCN \cite{shi2019two}, our inter-skeleton interaction matrix is composed of both fixed and learnable matrices. $\mathbf{\Lambda}_{k_{1}\to k_{2}}$ is fixed, and it is combined with a learnable matrix to generate the final interaction matrix $\mathbf{E}_{k_{1}\to k_{2}}^{l}$.
 In particular, we introduce a trade-off parameter $\beta $ to balance the potential effect of the pre-defined interaction pattern.
 Thus, the generated $\mathbf{E}_{k_{1}\to k_{2}}^{l}(m, n)$ represents the correlation degree between the two nodes, and it is also dynamically updated to learn behaviour-specific inter-skeleton interaction.
 Besides, we normalise the results in Eq. (\ref{equation:inter-skeleton}) by the $Softmax$ function to allow the correlation degree to be comparable, as follows:

 In this paper, we design a bidirectional interaction model, i.e., impact of mouse $k_{1}$ on $k_{2}$ and that of mouse $k_{2}$ on $k_{1}$, to fully explore potential inter-skeleton interaction.
 Thus, the interaction from $k_{2}$ to $k_{1}$, i.e., $\mathbf{A}_{k_{2}\to k_{1}}^{l}$, can also be inferred using the same method shown in Eqs. (\ref{equation:inter-skeleton}) and (\ref{equation:inter_A}).
 Afterwards, we generate the node-level representation integrated with the inter-skeleton interaction.
 Given the spatio-temporal representation of a mouse, after intra-skeleton interaction modelling, the behavioural representation of another mouse is updated as: